 People with COVID-19 illness report a wide range of symptoms, from mild or no ailments to severe illness.
 Symptoms typically appear 2-14 days after exposure to the virus and include:

 For additional information on symptoms, please refer to the Centers for Disease Control and Prevention website.

 The disease can spread in several ways.
-The virus is primarily spread from person to person through small droplets from the nose or mouth, which are transmitted when a person with COVID-19 coughs, speaks or exhales.
+The virus is primarily passed from person to person through small droplets from the nose or mouth, which are transmitted when a person with COVID-19 coughs, speaks or exhales.
 Some spread may be possible before people show symptoms.
-It is also possible to get infected by touching a surface or object that has the virus and then touching your face.
+It is also possible to get infected by touching a surface or object that has the virus and then touching anywhere on your face.

 There is currently no vaccine to prevent COVID-19, nor a recommended treatment for those who become infected with the virus.
 The best way to prevent illness is to avoid exposure.

 The risk for catching COVID-19 depends upon with whom you have interacted.
 While anyone can catch COVID-19, safety measures such as staying home, practicing physical distancing and frequently washing hands and commonly touched surfaces can lower your risk.Although most who become infected are able to recover at home, older adults and those with pre-existing medical conditions are at higher risk for developing serious complications.
-If symptoms progress or if you experience emergency warning signs, such as trouble breathing, persistent pain or pressure in the chest, unexplained confusion, bluish lips or face or extremely high fever, please seek medical attention immediately.
+If symptoms progress or if you experience emergency warning signs - such as trouble breathing, persistent pain or pressure in the chest, unexplained confusion, bluish lips or face or extremely high fever - please seek medical attention immediately.
 If you have a medical emergency, call 911 and notify the dispatcher that you have, or think you may have, COVID-19.

 Here are specific recommendations: